 Joshua L. Chamberlain Museum, Civil War history museum in Brunswick, Maine.

-The building itself dates from the 1820s and was acquired in the mid-1800s by an influential figure from the Civil War era.
-The house was later relocated to its current position on the street.
+The building dates from the 1820s and was acquired in the mid-1800s by Joshua Chamberlain, a Civil War general who later served as governor of Maine and president of Bowdoin College.
+The house was moved at some point to its present location on Maine Street.

 The museum honors a man who served as a military leader, college president, and state governor, playing multiple roles in American history.
 Visitors can see how his home was arranged and what personal objects reflect his life.